clienthooksjs/client-hooks-enable-check/README.md

 ## Features

-**Simple:** do not care about the details of additional plug-automated complete all work.
+**Simple:** do not care about the details of additional, plugin automated complete all work.

 ## Getting Started